 The following Tablet was revealed by Bahá’u’lláh after the death of the father of one of the believers.
-In it, He commiserates with the man’s loss, and relates the death of His own father, how He had but the consolation of God’s servants, while he, by receiving this Tablet of Bahá’u’lláh’s, has such consolation as given by the tongue of God Himself.
+In it, He commiserates with the man’s loss, and relates the death of His own father and how He had but the consolation of God’s servants, while he, by receiving this Tablet of Bahá’u’lláh, has such consolation as given by the tongue of God Himself.

 Bahá’u’lláh asserts that God, being more compassionate than a thousand fathers, is the One to whom we should turn in times of grief.
 He upholds that death, far from being an absolute end, is rather a transition in the ever greater journey towards God.

 It is my hope that others will be as moved by this Tablet as I have been.

 God, in whom is solace, who is the All-Knowing and All-Wise, consoles you in his grace.
 Grieve not then for your father, for he hath ascended unto God and from him is the fragrance of My love, who am the Almighty, diffused.
 Ye should rather lament over the heedless, not over him who hath attained to the remembrance of Me, the All-Wise.
 God forgave the sins of your father ere his death and since hath exalted him to a station no pen can describe.